-Fewer patients visited A&E at Gateshead Health Trust last month – and attendances were lower than over the same period last year, figures reveal.
+Fewer patients visited A&E at Gateshead Health Trust last month – but attendances were higher than over the same period last year, figures reveal.

-The number of people waiting more than 12 hours in A&E departments across England from a decision to admit to actually being admitted stood at 26,900 in April, down 32% from 39,700 in March.
-The figure hit a record 54,600 in December 2022.
+The number of people waiting more than 12 hours in A&E departments from a decision to admit to actually being admitted stood at 34,976 in February, down 18% from 42,735 in January and down 36% from a record 54,532 in December 2022.

 At Gateshead Health NHS Foundation Trust:

-- There were 47 booked appointments, up from 36 in March
+- There were 45 booked appointments, down from 47 in January

-- 853 patients waited longer than four hours for treatment following a decision to admit – 10% of all arrivals
+- 874 patients waited longer than four hours for treatment following a decision to admit – 11% of patients

-- Of those, one was delayed by more than 12 hours
+- Of those, 40 were delayed by more than 12 hours